 “The Sacred Heart of Oseira” is a black and white photograph of a cloister from the Spanish monastery of Santa María la Real de Oseira.
-It was taken in 2007 by Paul Preece as part of his “Cloisters” series.
+It was taken in 2007 by Paul Preece as part of his “Cloisters” photography exhibition.

 It’s an image of interest due to the presence of divine symbols hidden in plain view.